 And though it’s easy to know what an action or a filter (or, more generally, a hook is), it’s not necessarily easy for others to identify when certain functionality should be moved into its own function even if it’s not hooked directly to an event.

-Case in point: Let’s that that we’re going to be retrieving a set of data from the database that’s in JSON format and we want to display it in an HTML unordered list.
+Case in point: Let’s say that we’re going to be retrieving a set of data from the database that’s in JSON format and we want to display it in an HTML unordered list.

 First, it’s helpful to move the data retrieval code into its own function since it deals with a different part of the application than rendering data.